Dallas Seavey wins Iditarod, matches most wins by a musher - WTMJ

 ANCHORAGE, Alaska (AP) — Dallas Seavey on Monday won the pandemic-shortened Iditarod Trail Sled Dog Race, matching the most wins ever by a musher.

-Seavey brought his 10 dogs across the finish line near the community of Willow, Alaska, with a healthy lead over the second place musher, Aaron Burmeister.
+Seavey brought his 10 dogs across the finish line near the community of Willow, Alaska, more than three hours ahead of the second place musher, Aaron Burmeister.

 It was the fifth title for Seavey, who matched the five-win threshold that only one other musher has accomplished.
 Rick Swenson won his five titles between 1977 and 1991.